Updated: Oct 14

 You're applying to 10+ colleges and they all feel the same.
 Here's four categories of research to help your essay stand out for each school!

 1. This restaurant would be an unprecedented opportunity to explore numerous kinds of foods and drinks.
-I love food, and I am so excited to be able to eat food made by some of the most esteemed chefs in the world alongside other passionate customers.
-Finally, I love Los Angeles, and the fact that this restaurant is in LA is an amazing chance for me to experience all the diversity such a city has to offer.
+Furthermore, I am passionate regarding food; I am thrilled at the possibility to eat food crafted by some of the most esteemed chefs in the world alongside other dedicated customers.
+Finally, Los Angeles possesses myriad cultures, and the fact that this restaurant is located in LA provides the chance for me to experience all the culinary diversity such a city has to offer.

 2. Ever since my sixth birthday party at Olive Garden (yes, I know it doesn’t really count), Italian food has always been my passion.
 In particular, I fell in love with how a rich marinara or alfredo sauce can elevate even a simple pasta to gourmet heights; my dream is to become a saucier.
 This restaurant’s specialty is in Italian sauces, and Chef Basil’s background as a saucier at some of Italy’s best restaurants means that I can have full confidence that the Bolognese I get will be as authentic as it gets.

 The first example is what I typically see from students.
 It’s, well, a terrible answer to the question.
-You could easily copy-paste this answer and use it for just about any restaurant, as long as you change the name of the city!
+You could easily copy-paste this answer for any restaurant.

 1. Main Academic